-The '577 patent expressly defines this term by stating that "[a] 'stable' formulation is one in which the protein therein essentially retains its physical stability and/or chemical stability and/or biological activity upon storage.
+The '321 patent expressly defines this term by stating that "[a] 'stable' formulation is one in which the protein therein essentially retains its physical stability and/or chemical stability and/or biological activity upon storage.
 By 'stable' is also meant a formulation which exhibits little or no signs of instability, including aggregation and/or deamidation."
 (Ex.
 1001 at 5:55-60.)
 Although this passage offers alternate definitions, the broadest reasonable interpretation of "stable" merely requires that the formulation retains any one of physical, chemical or biological stability upon storage.
 (Ex.
 1002 at ¶ 26.)

-2. "Phosphate buffer"
+2. "Sodium phosphate buffer"

-The '577 patent does not expressly define "phosphate buffer," but does expressly define "buffer" to mean "a buffered solution that resists changes in pH by the action of its acid-base conjugate components."
+The '321 patent does not expressly define "sodium phosphate buffer," but does expressly define "buffer" to mean "a buffered solution that resists changes in pH by the action of its acid-base conjugate components."
 (Id. at 6:39-41.)

-Accordingly, the broadest reasonable construction of "phosphate buffer" is "a buffered solution comprising one or more phosphate salts that resists changes in pH by the action of its acid-base conjugate components."
+The '321 patent further discloses that sodium phosphate can provide "[b]uffer and tonicity."
+(Id. at 9:58-59.)
+Accordingly, the broadest reasonable construction of "sodium phosphate buffer" is "a buffered solution comprising one or more sodium phosphate salts that resists changes in pH by the action of its acid-base conjugate components."
 (Ex.
 1002 at ¶ 28.)